Close Menu

 addiction

-Also abstain from diet colas, since they are loaded with empty calories.
+Also, abstain from diet colas, since they are loaded with empty calories.
 Instead, opt for healthier options when you get such cravings.
 You could go for fresh fruit juices or even vegetable juices.
 Even ‘nimbu paani’ and ‘lassi’ are healthier options than soft drinks.
-Click here to read about other healthy drinks that are safe during pregnancy.

 An expecting mother’s diet affects both the mother and the unborn child.
 As it is said, an expecting mother eats for two.
-The mother and the child need extra nutritious food since the baby’s growth and development depend on the mother’s diet, hence to stay away from aerated and soft drinks would be the best.
+The mother and the child need extra nutritious food since the baby’s growth and development depend on the mother’s diet, hence staying away from aerated and soft drinks would be best.

 FAQ’s